hardl/luigi-react/README.md

 This is a beta e-commerce web application which was implemented by Luigi(React).

+* There are two microfront views (Products, Details) implemented in Luigi framework.
-* User is able to see all available mocked products.
+* User is able to see all available products.
-* User is able to navigate to product details page when select a product from list.
+* User is able to navigate to product details page while selecting a product from list.

 ## Installation and Setup Instructions